JosephJNK/coquille/README.md

 Note: This is a fork of the plugin at https://github.com/the-lambda-church/coquille that seeks to address some issues with newer versions of Coq.
-This fork contains some fixes, but some of its behavior is incomplete.
+This fork contains some fixes, but is incompletely tested and some of its behavior is incomplete.

+Additionally, this fork removes the `master` branch of the original and replaces it with the `pathogen-bundle` branch, enabling this repo to be used by those who use [Plug](https://github.com/junegunn/vim-plug) rather than Pathogen.

 Coquille
 ========